jondmarien/quiet-velvet-with-gpu-stats/README.md

 ## Customization 💅

-You can change the style by editing these values of the `styles.css` file.
+You can customize the style by modifying the following values in the `styles.css` file:
-- Main color : `--main-color`  .
+- Main color: `--main-color`
-- Font color : `--font-color`.
+- Font color: `--font-color`
-- Background : `--background-color`.
+- Background color: `--background-color`

-If you use GlazeWM, you can change the names of your workspaces in the `~/.glzr/glazewm/config.yaml`:
+If you use GlazeWM, you can rename your workspaces in the `~/.glzr/glazewm/config.yaml` file:
 ```yaml
 workspaces:
   - name: "1"